MicrosoftDocs/security/zero-trust/adopt/rapidly-modernize-security-posture.md

 These exercises guide participants through the process of a simulated incident and require departments and teams to respond.
 This helps you evaluate your preparedness in a cross-discipline manner.

 These exercises are representative and inclusive of different business units, not just IT or security.
-Consider working through and modifying the exercises, if needed, to ensure they are relevant for your organization and include representation from different parts of your organization, including marketing, executive leadership, and customer-facing roles that could be impacted by the scenario.
+Consider working through and modifying the exercises, if needed, to ensure they're relevant for your organization and include representation from different parts of your organization, including marketing, executive leadership, and customer-facing roles that could be impacted by the scenario.

 The output of these exercises feed into your overall strategy and priorities.
 The output helps you identify gaps and prioritize remediations.
 These priorities then inform your work in the plan phase.
 These exercises can also help create urgency and investment across your leadership team to mitigate the risks that you identify together.